-Note: The preferred connection method for video inputs or outputs is always Component Video then S-Video then Composite Video then HDMI.
-HDMI and Component Video sources often also support Progressive Scan which gives better picture quality if supported by both your DVD player and TV.
+Note: The preferred connection method for video inputs or outputs is always Composite Video, then S-Video, then Component Video, then HDMI in ascending order of quality (HDMI being the highest quality).
+HDMI and Component Video sources often also support Progressive Scan which gives better picture quality if supported by both your BD/DVD player and TV.